directpromo/SimpleTelegramBot/README.md

 Get the commands list

 ### /cmdset
-Set the new commands (Eg: /cmdset cmd1 Do the thing 1)
+Set the commands, separated with new line (Eg: /cmdset cmd1 Do the thing 1)